colin-gourlay/sundown-sessions/src/content/releases/l/leftfield/leftism/index.md

 ---
 ## About

-Leftism is the debut studio album by London electronic music duo Leftfield, released on Hard Hands Records in 1995.
-It reached number three on the UK Albums Chart and is regarded as one of the most important electronic albums of the decade, blending progressive house, dub, and breakbeat.
+*Leftism* reached number three on the UK Albums Chart and is regarded as one of the most important electronic albums of the decade, blending progressive house, dub, and breakbeat.

 The album features the UK top-twenty single 'Original' and the politically charged anthem 'Open Up', featuring John Lydon.